 How Journey Stages brings essential view into account buying journeys

 With the addition of Journey Stages, teams of all sizes can discover where their accounts are in their buying journey, activate stage-specific multi-channel campaigns accordingly, and measure the effectiveness of their ABM programs.
 The goal?
-To help go-to-market teams define account journeys, measure account progression, and understand key drivers of account progression.
+To help go-to-market teams define stages of the customer journey, measure account progression, and understand key drivers of account progression.

-By collecting signals to map where accounts are in their overall journey and showcasing this at an account level versus a lead level, Journey Stages gives marketers unparalleled insights to help plan and measure their ABM programs.
-Marketing and sales teams can also use Journey Stages to orchestrate multi-channel account-based programs targeting accounts in a specific stage of their journey.
+By collecting signals to map where accounts are in their overall journey and showcasing this at an account level versus a lead level, Journey Stages gives marketers templates and unparalleled insights to help plan and measure their ABM programs.
+Marketing and sales teams can also use Journey Stages to orchestrate multi-channel account-based programs targeting accounts within specific stages of the customer journey map.

 So, what can B2B marketers do with Journey Stages?

-Marketers will be able to track the progression of accounts along each stage of their buying journey, using customized definitions for stages throughout the entire customer lifecycle (unaware, aware, engaged, etc.) using various data sources.
+Marketers will be able to track the progression of accounts along all stages of the customer journey, using customized definitions for stages throughout the entire customer lifecycle (unaware, aware, engaged, etc.) using various data sources.
 From there, you’ll be able to identify segments that need attention or are doing well, and activate audiences based on those insights.

 For example, if a bulk of your accounts are ‘unaware,’ you may prioritize brand programs over lower funnel plays.
 If you see that a bulk of your accounts are ‘aware,’ you’ll likely focus on pulling them down the funnel with different offers.
 Essentially, you’ll have the information you need to toggle certain programs and budgets on and off at the ready.